openfunds: a global standard for the characterisation of investment funds

 Static fund data refers to the large number of attributes used to characterise an investment fund such as Fund Group Name, Umbrella Name, Fund Name, Fund Currency, ISIN, Fund Manager, Fund Domicile, etc. Currently almost 200 fields may be required to characterise a single mutual fund, share class or ETF.
 Static data differs from dynamic data such as NAV price, performance or ratings which are subject to frequent change and are generally not disseminated with static data.

-To improve this situation, the openfunds initiative provides an open, extensible and license-free standard for fund data.
-The goal of the openfunds initiative is to improve the quality, speed and efficiency of the dissemination and interchange of fund information globally.
+To improve this situation, the openfunds initiative provides an open, extensible and license-free standard for the characterisation of fund attributes.
+The goal of the openfunds initiative is to create a standard that improves the quality, speed and efficiency of the dissemination, interchange and validation of fund information globally.

 Disseminating fund data: the situation today

 Today, investment fund data is often sent from fund providers to their distribution partners in an anachronistic fashion: via Excel spreadsheets (see figure 1), whereby the content and format are specific to each distribution partner.
 This can lead to duplication and errors at the fund provider’s end given that the individual spreadsheets usually have to be created manually for each distributor.